 Didn’t get an opportunity to use our guide for making a resume without work experience to ensure that’s done right?
 Now’s your chance: Resume with No Work Experience

 How to Address Your Cover Letter for First Jobs

 When putting together a cover letter for entry-level jobs, you’ll first put your personal information and theirs in the header area.
 Its look and design varies depending on the template you use.

 Your Contact Details

-Your address can be aligned to the left, center, or right.
-However, stick to the same layout as you chose for your resume, and you’ll be fine.
+Your contact information (name, job title, address) goes at the top of the entyr-level cover letter.
+It may be aligned to the left, center, or right, but stick to the same layout as you chose for your resume.